Chaotic human simulation—Pinnacle of scientific achievements.

 • Take (as a thought exercise) all the algorithms that supposedly manage nature (quantity doesn't matter) and ask the following question: Will the simulation stop (because it lacks algorithms that manage unexplained properties)?

-• If it stops, it means that we are not living in a simulation; if not, we are living in a simulation.
+• If it stops, it means we are not living in a simulation; if not, we are living in one.

 • But this is precisely Alan Turing's halting problem and Kurt Goodell's mathematical incompleteness.
 Luckily (or unfortunately), nothing can be proven.

-• It is worth emphasizing that this is a deep and broad topic that has preoccupied mathematicians and philosophers and concerns the logical limitations of mathematics and computing.
-The mathematician-Austrian philosopher Kurt Goodell proved that there is a logical contradiction in mathematics.
+• It is worth emphasizing that this is a profound and multifaceted topic that has long preoccupied mathematicians and philosophers, concerning the logical limitations of mathematics and computing.
+The Austrian mathematician and philosopher Kurt Gödel proved that there is a logical contradiction in mathematics.
 The problem is known as incompleteness.
 Following him, Alan Turing expanded the problem and translated it into computer science.

-Is there a computing power strong enough to simulate all human beings?
+Is there sufficient computing power to simulate all human beings?

-• The answer to the question concerns the nature of the simulation.
-Assuming that simulation controls only significant milestones in our lives and not every second and every marginal decision, the answer is "yes."
-The computing power required is enormous but probably possible theoretically.
+• The answer concerns the nature of the simulation.
+Assuming that simulation controls only significant milestones in our lives, rather than every second and every marginal decision, the answer is "yes."
+The computing power required is enormous, but probably theoretically possible.

 The (shocking) conclusion is that we will probably never be able to prove any of the theses on the subject.
 The secret of life's essence will remain forever!